conan-io/docs/mastering/conanfile_py.rst

 .. code-block:: bash

-   $ conan install . --build-folder build_x86 -s arch=x86
+   $ conan install . --install-folder build_x86 -s arch=x86
    $ conan build . --build-folder build_x86

 Implementing and using the conanfile.py ``build()`` method ensures that we always use the same